mareksabo/game-connect-four/README.md

 - `ConnectFourModule` is configuration for dependency injection
 - `Main` is main class which is run

-In `types` are enum classes.

-In `logic`:
-- `CheckWinner` containing rules how player can win
-- `Validator` has logic validating cells in grid
-- other classes are used for undo/redo command logic

 In `mvc`:
 - `model` consists of simple pojo classes:
   - `Cell` represents a basic unit